-Ha, ha!
 Up until today, I have remained undecided whom to vote for President.
-Searching for a photo to adorn this post, I came across this one; it was perfect.
+Searching for a photo to accompany this post, I came across this one.
 It highlights the chorus of ridicule I’ve heard aimed lately at the undecided ‘wishywashers’ among us.
-I am tempted to return the favor.
-However, examining this from a symptomatic point of view instead will get me farther.
+Slinging ridicule back is tempting; however examining this from a symptomatic point of view instead will get me farther.

 Support the Tribe

-It is easy to see how tribal instincts are clearly running the show here.
+It is easy to see how tribal instincts influence public opinion.
 Which tribe are you on, the Democratic or the Republican?
 If you can’t decide, well, then you must not be one of us.
-If not one of us, then you are “UN-AMERICAN”.
-This kind of groupthink is endemic, although usually not as pigheaded and ignorant as this sign portrays.
-No, often the undecided are just scoffed at as fools who can’t make up their minds about anything, from choosing between chocolate or vanilla to—heaven forbid—choosing between Romney or Obama.
+If not one of us, then you are “un-American”.
+This kind of groupthink is endemic, although not usually as pigheaded and ignorant as this sign portrays.
+No, often the undecided are just scoffed at as fools unable to make up their minds about anything, from choosing between chocolate or vanilla to—heaven forbid—choosing between Romney or Obama.

-The ironic truth of the matter is that many of the people who so quickly decide on which team they support (often unquestioningly) also wish the two teams would cooperate enough to make government function efficiently.
+It is especially ironic that many of the people who quickly and unquestioningly decide on which team they support also wish the two teams would cooperate enough to make government function efficiently.
 That is a perfect example of wanting to have it both ways!
-On one hand, we give Congress a bottom-of-the-barrel approval rating; on the other hand—through our blind partisan choices—we keep voting for those most likely to ensure we’ll have a dysfunctional Congress.
-When a politician is certain he has your vote, what is his incentive to be as honest or competent as possible?
+On one hand, the public gives Congress a bottom-of-the-barrel approval rating; on the other hand—through our blind partisan choices—we keep voting for those most likely to ensure we’ll continue to have a dysfunctional Congress.
+When a politician is certain he has your vote, what is his incentive to be fully honest or competent?

-The only time such a mundane decision becomes worthy of ridicule is when I can’t decide if I want bottled or tap water, chilled or flavored water, or some other petty option at which any thirsty nomad in the Sahara could justifiably scoff.
+The only time such a mundane decision becomes worthy of ridicule is when I can’t decide if I want bottled or tap water, chilled or flavored water, or some other petty preference at which any thirsty desert nomad could justly scoff.
 However, being undecided about who to vote for isn’t a petty option.
 That said, desire and worry (a.k.a., need and fear) drive both the trivial and vital choices we make.

-I suspect that if the polls were saying that 50-75% of the country was undecided about whom to vote for, politicians would have to either be more honest and mature, or step down and make way for those who were better qualified.
+I suspect that if the polls were saying that 50-75% of the country was undecided about whom to vote for, politicians would have to either be more honest and competent, or step down and make way for those who were.
 As I’ve said before, we get the kind of government we earn and deserve.
 Government can’t possibly be more mature and responsible than the masses it governs… government is us.

 And the Envelope Please

 I finally decided, filled out my absentee ballot, and will hand it in tomorrow.
 Up until now, I just didn’t know which way to go.
 I like and dislike some aspects of both Romney and Obama.
 Also, as you can see, I don’t expect much to change.
 Congress is the branch of government that actually determines the country’s fate.
-There is a chance that Romney will actually be more adept at getting the opposing forces in Congress to cooperate more.
-Serving the lower position, as chapter 61 put it, appears to be Obama’s weak point.
-It just isn’t in his nature… yet anyway.
+There is a chance that Romney will be a little more adept at getting the opposing forces in Congress to cooperate more.
+Serving the lower position, as chapter 61 put it, appears to be Obama’s youthful weak point.
+Given a few more decades to mature would serve him well.

-So, I voted for the Libertarian fellow, and a few other candidates that were certain to lose.
-If many more people threw away their vote this way, at least politicians wouldn’t take the electorate for granted as much.
-As long as people perfunctorily commit to tribes, we can expect politics to be more like that of a children’s playground than the grownup ideal for which we dream.
+So, I voted for the Libertarian fellow who is certain to lose.
+If more people threw away their vote this way, perhaps politicians wouldn’t take the electorate for granted as much.
+As long as people vote their tribe, politics will be more like that of a children’s playground than the mature ideal for which we dream.